 Suzuki Baleno was More Successful Than the Liana

 Not many know that Suzuki Baleno was the most technically advanced locally assembled vehicle of its time in our market.
-Not just this, it remained so throughout its 8-year production period in the country.
+Not only this, it remained so throughout its 8-year production period in the country.

 When launched, it was the first Pak Suzuki vehicle to be offered in metallic colors & matching bumpers, it was the first 1300cc car in our market to offer an Electronic Fuel Injection system (EFI).
 For a limited period, it was also available with a 1.6L engine in the GTi trims.
 Baleno was the first Suzuki model to carry a true facelift in 2002.
 It was also the first 1300cc vehicle in our market to come equipped with an engine immobilizer (in the facelift models).